Handguns for Protection in the Field

 So that we have a realistic appreciation of the size of these predators, I am going to use the figures developed by Edward A. Matunas and published in the 47th Edition of the Lyman Reloading Handbook.
 These are the approximate live weight ranges of full grown males of the species: gray wolf, 75-170 pounds; cougar, 150-250 pounds; jaguar, 200-310 pounds; black bear, 300-650+ pounds; grizzly and brown bear, 700-1600+ pounds; polar bear, 900-1550 pounds.

-A powerful rifle is superior to any handgun in killing power, of course, and is the only sensible choice for protection against large bears.
+A powerful rifle is superior to any handgun in killing power, of course, and is the best choice for protection against large predators.
 However, a rifle may not be very handy inside of a tent, beside a trout stream, or for a nature lover or mountain climber on a strenuous hike.
-For outdoorsmen not engaged in hunting, but never the less exposed to the threat of attack by large predators, a handgun is probably the only firearm that offers the requisite portability and leaves the hands free for other activities.
+For outdoorsmen not engaged in hunting, but nevertheless exposed to the threat of attack by large predators, a handgun is probably the only firearm that offers the requisite portability and also leaves the hands free for other activities.

-I know of no database on stopping large predators with a handgun.
-Such encounters are quite rare, and I doubt there have been enough of them documented since the development of the magnum revolver in 1935 to create a statistically valid database.
+Deadly encounters with large predators involving people armed with magnum handguns are relatively rare and I doubt enough of them have been carefully documented since the development of the magnum revolver in 1935 to create a statistically valid "one shot stop" database.
 This is a pity, for without such data we can only estimate, based on our own research and experience, which calibers and loads offer a realistic level of protection.
-Always assuming that the shooter is capable of doing his or her part, of course, by getting the bullet into an immediately incapacitating place (the central nervous system).

 Although infrequent, attacks on humans by large predators do happen.
-They are increasing in number in North America due to continued human encroachment into wilderness areas and unwise "endangered species" policies protecting potentially dangerous predators from sport hunting.
+They are increasing in number in North America, due to continued human encroachment into wilderness areas and unwise policies protecting potentially dangerous predators from sport hunting.
 After a generation or two of not being hunted, these large predators lose their fear of man and revert to viewing our species as potential prey.

 The most commonly available, reasonably portable, autoloader that might serve our purpose is the Glock Model G20, chambered for the 10mm Auto (.40 caliber) cartridge.
 The G-20 is as reliable as a powerful auto gets and relatively compact.
 This pistol comes with a 4.6" barrel, is 7.59" in overall length and weighs only 26.28 ounces.
 In recent years Glock has promoted the G20 as a hunting pistol.
 The EAA Witness DA autoloader is also offered in 10mm Auto and the Colt Delta Elite version of the 1911 Government Model used to be.
 There are probably others of which I am unaware.

 Bullet selection for any of these should tend toward the heavy bullets for the caliber, to maximize sectional density and thus penetration.
-Jacketed Soft Point (JSP) or hard cast bullets are the usual choice.
+Jacketed soft point (JSP), bonded core, partitioned core, or hard cast bullets are the usual choices.
 Federal, for example, advertises their CastCore (hard cast lead) bullets as, "excellent for back-country self-protection."

 The problem is that very few outdoorsmen who are not dedicated handgun hunters are willing to carry an outsize .454 handgun.
 Similarly, very few shooters can control the recoil and muzzle blast of a .454.
 For the tiny minority who don't mind the size, weight, muzzle blast and recoil, the .454 is probably the optimum handgun caliber for protection against large predators, due to its combination of bullet diameter, sectional density and energy.

-In the same general class are the .480 Ruger and .500 S&W. Revolvers for these cartridges are often so large that in many cases one might as well carry (and would certainly be better served by) an ultra-lightweight rifle.
+In the same general class are the .465 S&W, .480 Ruger and .500 S&W. Revolvers for these cartridges are often so large that in many cases one might as well carry (and would certainly be better served by) a lightweight rifle.
 The same could be said for the huge (and seldom seen) autoloading pistols such as the Desert Eagle and Wildey, which can be had in calibers up to .50 AE.
-With 6" barrels the Widley weighs approximately 65 ounces and the Desert Eagle weighs 70.5 ounces!
+With 6" barrels, the Widley weighs approximately 65 ounces and the Desert Eagle weighs 70.5 ounces!

 I will now venture where wise men fear to tread and mention a few specific handguns.
-If I were buying a new gun for protection against large predators, I would get either a Ruger Blackhawk revolver (4.62" barrel) in .357 Magnum or .41 Magnum, or a Ruger Super Blackhawk revolver (5.5" barrel) in .44 Magnum, depending on my recoil tolerance.
-The Blackhawk is about 10.38" long and weighs 46 ounces in .357 Mag. and 38 ounces in .41 Mag.
-The Super Blackhawk (my overall favorite) is 11.38" long and weighs 45 ounces with a 5.5" barrel.
-Both the Blackhawk and Super Blackhawk can be had in either stainless steel or blued finishes.
-These are single action revolvers, which I prefer in the field.
+If I were buying a new handgun for protection against large predators, I would get either a stainless steel Ruger Blackhawk revolver (4.62" or 6.5" barrel) in .357 Magnum, or a Ruger stainless Super Blackhawk revolver (5.5" barrel) in .44 Magnum, depending on my recoil tolerance.

 For the person who wants a double action (DA) revolver, the best .357 ever produced in the USA was the Colt Python, now discontinued.
 Stainless, nickel and blued Pythons with 4" or 6" barrels are available on the used market, but they are expensive.
 A 4" Python is 9.5" long and weighs 38 ounces.
 I often tote a 4" Ultimate Python in the field.

-Among new DA .357's, the Ruger GP100 is available in your choice of blue or stainless finishes with 4.2" or 6" barrels.
-Overall length is 9.5" and the GP100 weighs 40 ounces (4.2" barrel).
 In a DA .44 Magnum, the obvious choice is the stainless steel Ruger Redhawk.
-This is a big revolver, but not as huge as some, including Ruger's own Super Redhawk.
-The standard Redhawk is available with a 4.2" or 5.5" barrel and either would serve.
-Frankly, in .44 Mag., I'd choose the 5.5" option.
+This is a big revolver, but not as huge as some, and it was designed specifically for the .44 Magnum cartridge.
+The standard Redhawk is available with a 4.2", 5.5", or 7.5" barrel.
+If carrying for protection in the field, I'd prefer the 5.5" option.
 A Redhawk with a 5.5" barrel is 11" overall and weighs 49 ounces.

 These are all large revolvers, but quite durable.
 They come with excellent adjustable sights, are highly accurate and are made in the U.S.A.
 Rugers are also reasonably priced, an important consideration for folks who are not handgun hunters.
 Carried in a high cross-draw position on a wide gun belt, these guns are not too uncomfortable to tote in the field.
 Goodness knows, I have carried them a lot of miles in just that fashion.